 I felt like I was back where I started, but it also gave me some justification on picking up a new camera with auto-focus.
 The timing couldn’t have been better.

-When I was shopping for a replacement to fill the gap that was left by both the Q and the PEN-F, the X-Pro3 was starting to hit dealer shelves in early December after their initial unveiling in September.
+When I was shopping for a replacement to fill the gap that was left by both the Q and the PEN-F, the Fuji X Pro 3 was starting to hit dealer shelves in early December after their initial unveiling in September.
 I was able to play with one during a customer appreciation event at my local camera store the weekend before Thanksgiving and unlike most people on the internet, I loved the lack of the chimping screen on the back.
 I knew that Fuji’s design choice drew criticism from the hardcore Fuji crowd, but the opposite was true among the Leica fans as they seem to embrace it more-so than their counterparts.

 I may have a theory about this.